isomerpages/pa-cdcvouchers-v2/_residents/Get Started.md

 [	![Alt text for image on Isomer site](/images/residents/resident%20banner.png)](https://signup.redeem.gov.sg/campaign_df2e6812-0192-491e-b1cc-d9887600639e)

 From May 2022, every Singaporean household will receive another $100 in CDC Vouchers to help in daily expenses as part of the Household Support Package.
-This is in addition to the $100 in CDC vouchers that every Singaporean household is eligible for, announced in Budget 2021.
+This is in addition to the $100 in CDC Vouchers that every Singaporean household is eligible for, announced in Budget 2021.
 These CDC Vouchers can be used to purchase goods and services at participating heartland merchants and hawkers.

  Only one household member with a Singpass account needs to claim the vouchers on behalf of the entire household.
 Visit <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a>, select CDC Vouchers Scheme 2022, and login with Singpass to claim the vouchers.